 - Milk - Any milk will work when making mashed potatoes.
 For the creamiest results, I recommend using whole milk or heavy cream.

-- Butter - I always recommend cooking and baking with unsalted butter for the most consistent results, but salted butter will work in a pinch.
+- Butter - I've used both salted and unsalted butter for these red skin mashed potatoes.
 If using salted butter, lower the amount of additional kosher salt added to taste.

 See the recipe card below for the remaining ingredients and quantities.

-- Can I make mashed potatoes without butter?
-Yes, substitute the butter called for with a quality oil like extra virgin olive oil or avocado oil.
+- Substitute the butter in these red skinned mashed potatoes with with a quality oil like extra virgin olive oil or avocado oil.
 These oils will emulate a similar buttery richness and add a bit of fat to the potatoes, making them creamy.

-- Is milk necessary for mashed potatoes?
-It is important to mash the garlic mashed potatoes with some sort of liquid to make them creamy and more flavorful, but if you are out of milk, there are ways to get around that.
+- It is important to mash the red-skinned potatoes with some sort of liquid to make them creamy and more flavorful, but if you are out of milk, there are ways to get around that.
 Try half and half, sour cream, greek yogurt, or cream cheese mixed with half and half.
+One of my favorite substitutes for milk in mashed potatoes is chicken broth.
+It adds some delicious additional flavor and saltiness.

-- Using another potato variety?
-Yukon gold potatoes would make a great substitution for the red potatoes.
+- Waxy potatoes such as Yukon gold would make a great substitution for red potatoes.
 They are similar in taste, and texture and both have thin skin that does not require peeling.

 Stovetop Method